tcltk/tcl/doc/markdown/Hash.md

         void *keyPtr);
 ```

-If this is NULL then **Tcl\_Alloc** is used to allocate enough space for a Tcl\_HashEntry, the key pointer is assigned to key.oneWordValue and the clientData is set to NULL.
+If this is NULL then [Tcl\_Alloc][Alloc] is used to allocate enough space for a Tcl\_HashEntry, the key pointer is assigned to key.oneWordValue and the clientData is set to NULL.
 String keys and array keys use this function to allocate enough space for the entry and the key in one block, rather than doing it in two blocks.
 This saves space for a pointer to the key from the entry and another memory allocation.
 Tcl\_Obj\* keys use this function to allocate enough space for an entry and increment the reference count on the value.

 The *freeEntryProc* member contains the address of a function called to free space for an entry.